alanvoss/trademark_free_strategic_land_warfare/README.md

   * help me make the interface better
   * make a human-playable version that can be put online, akin to https://codenames.plus.
   * deploy that to heroku or digital ocean
+  * special rule for loss on 3 back to back identical moves between two squares